JanviDhonde/Sales-Dashboard/README.md

 ## 📊 **Sales Dashboard - Data Analysis Project**

-A visually appealing and interactive **Sales Dashboard** created using **Power BI** to analyze and summarize business performance.
-This project demonstrates the potential of Power BI to transform raw data into actionable insights. 📈✨
+A visually appealing and interactive **Sales Dashboard** created using **Microsoft Excel** to analyze and summarize business performance.
+This project demonstrates the potential of Microsoft Excel to transform raw data into actionable insights. 📈✨

 ### 📜 **Project Overview**